fishnal/aws-notes/storage-fundamentals/ebs.md

 ## Base Use Cases
 * Temporary storage
 * Multi-instance storage (this is bad because an EBS volume can only be attached to a single instance at a time, and thus can only be accessed by that instance)

+Not recommended for
+* Temporary storage
+* Multi-instance storage access (remember, EBS volumes can only be accessed by a single instance at a time)
-* Do NOT expect high durability or availability from an EBS volume
+* If you need very high durability and availability (use EFS or S3 instead)